How to Make Memory Palaces in Medical School

 First Aid for USMLE Step 1 is arguably the most important study resource for the USMLE Step 1 exam (alongside your favorite qbank, of course!).
 Together, First Aid and a well established qbank like UWorld can help both struggling students pass Step 1, and high-achievers score 260+

-How to Study for Internal Medicine Boards
+How to Study for the American Board of Internal Medicine Exam

 The ABIM tests your knowledge on common and rare diagnoses expected from a board-certified internist according to American Board of Internal Medicine standards.
 To set yourself up for success, it is important to start early and practice often.